-Sheilagh Weymouth, multiple award winning NYC actress, is thrilled to share selections from her solo performance piece DREAMS with you.
-This project is in development because of the generosity and support of the Pajama Factory Artist-In-Residence Program, and Sheilagh is excited to show how the seeds of these selections planted right here in early June have blossomed over two months.
+Sheilagh Weymouth, multiple award winning NYC actress, shared selections from her solo performance piece DREAMS.
+This project developed because of the generosity and support of the Pajama Factory Artist-In-Residence Program, and Sheilagh was excited to show how the seeds of these selections planted right here in early June have blossomed over two months.

-Mandy Mango will showcase a drag show experience full of entertainment, gags, and excitement!
-The Williamsport Drag Queen will stunt on the stage through lip syncing, humor, and dance; while integrating education and awareness around sexual health.
+Mandy Mango showcased a drag show experience full of entertainment, gags, and excitement!
+The Williamsport Drag Queen stunted on the stage with lip syncing, humor, and dance; while integrating education and awareness around sexual health.
 It’s mango season, and Mandy Mango is ripe ripe ripe for the picking!

 Kay Leigh Farley